asabuncuoglu13/equitable-ai-cookbook/docs/safety/recipes.md

 We should be able to explain the output of our AI system.
 Here, we don't mean completely interpretable models like decision trees, or local explanations methods like SHAP.
 The explaination can also be an intuitive explanation combining multiple techniques.
 But, every stakeholder behind the model should understand the model capabilities and either completely or intuitively explain the model decisions by listing clear reasons.
 An explainability plan ensures that the ML system's behavior can be understood and communicated effectively to stakeholders, regulators, and users.
 Here's a structured plan:

 1. **Define Explainability Goals** Identify stakeholders (e.g., developers, end-users, regulators) and their needs.
-Set objectives to explain individual predictions (local explainability) and nderstand the model's overall behavior (global explainability).
+Set objectives to explain individual predictions (local explainability) and understand the model's overall behavior (global explainability).
 2. **Select Explainability Techniques**
-   - **Model-Agnostic Methods:** Use SHAP, LIME, or Partial Dependence Plots (PDP) to interpret model predictions across models.
+   - **Model-Agnostic Methods:** SHAP, LIME, or Partial Dependence Plots (PDP) can interpret model predictions across models.
+Note that, these methods focus on local explanations, and can potentially misguide developers by priorising certain features for the selected local area.
    - **Model-Specific Techniques:** Leverage built-in features (e.g., feature importance in decision trees, saliency maps for neural networks).
    - **Simplified Surrogate Models:** Train interpretable models (e.g., linear regression, decision trees) to approximate complex models.
 3. **Embed Explainability in Development** Maintain clear documentation of data features, sources, and preprocessing steps.
 During model development, evaluate which features contribute most to predictions.
 If no clear evidence (such as performance trade-offs) is provided to favour a black-box model, prefer inherently interpretable models (e.g., linear/logistic regression).